 - Extra Expense insurance, which covers increases to post-loss operating cost incurred to maintain operations during property restoration or replacement; and - Loss of Earnings insurance, can cover a post-loss revenue reduction, plus any operating expenses that do not abate during the period of repair or reconstruction, for a specific period of time (usually one year).
-This coverage may be structured to address specific revenue sources, such as rents or tuitions and fees.
+This coverage may be structured to address specific revenue sources, such as rents or tuitions and fees, but will only respond to losses where the loss arises from a covered property damage loss.